Classic Motorcycle Build

 Yamaha Seca-Turbo and hardtail Sportster

-During this time in my life, I chose not to own a car, and the two bikes were my sole transportation.
+During this time in my life, I chose not to own a car, and these two bikes were my sole transportation.
 I thought nothing of alternatively riding right-side shift and left-side shift bikes!

 Triumph Trident